Is Stealing a Car a Felony in Minnesota?

-In Minnesota, car theft charges are a bit different than in most other states, and this distinction makes car theft in Minnesota an even tougher charge.
+In Minnesota, car theft charges are a bit different than in most other states, and this distinction makes car theft in Minnesota an even tougher charge to defend.
 If you’re facing a charge related to stealing a car, working closely with an experienced Minnesota criminal defense attorney is in your best interest.
+Contact the attorneys of Gerald Miller as soon as possible to review your defense options.

 Car Theft Charges in Minnesota